Alexander Lacey: Big Cat Trainer and Animal Lover

 - The Laceys’ big cats typically live into their early-to-mid 20s; the average life span for a lion in the wild is about 12 years for a male and somewhat older for females.

-Currently, there are six lions, eight tigers and one leopard in Alexander Lacey’s menagerie.
+Currently, there are six lions, seven tigers and one leopard in Alexander Lacey’s menagerie.
 They are:

 Male lions: Masai and King